 Entirely rebuilt in the 15th century, the Saint-Etienne church takes place in the district of the same name, known for being an old fortified suburb of the fourteenth century.
 Inside, windows reveal four episodes of the religious life of the city and its surroundings such as the death of St. Martin, the recognition of Charles VII to Joan of Arc, or the miracle of Saint Mexme.

-Listed as a historic monument, the collegiate church of Saint-Mexme was once the main religious building of Chinon.
+Listed as a Historical Monument, the collegiate church of Saint-Mexme was once the main religious building of Chinon.
 Its oldest parts date back to the beginning of the eleventh century, but the building was enlarged in the course of the twelfth century.
-Decommissioned under the French Revolution, the college gradually falls into ruins, and is partly demolished.
+Disused during the French Revolution, the collegiate gradually falls into ruins, and is partly demolished.
 School until the early 1980s, it now houses a cultural center including a small wooden theater used in summer.

 Formerly a place of pagan worship installed around a well dug in the rock, the Sainte-Radegonde chapel dates from the Middle Ages.
 It was built around the burial place of the hermit Jean de Chinon.
 Inside we can appreciate several murals, including that representing members of the Plantagenet family in the twelfth century.

-Equestrian sports enthusiasts will be able to go to the racecourse of Grigny to have a good time.
+Equestrian sports fans will be able to head to the racecourse of Grigny to have a good time.

-The market takes place every Thursday morning.
-In early August, a medieval market and an old-fashioned market offer several animations.
+The market is held every Thursday morning.
+At the beginning of August, a medieval market and an old market offer several animations.
 A Christmas market takes place in December.
 A flea market is also held every third Sunday of the month on the banks of the Vienne.

-In April, place at the spring fair with its flea market and funfair.
+In April, it's time for the spring fair with its flea market and carnival.
 It is also an opportunity to participate in the contest of the most beautiful beard.